5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Ambient_Light_Sensor_(SSDT-ALS0)/README.md

 # Enabling an Ambient Light Sensor (`ALSD`) or adding a fake one (`ALS0`)

 ## Overview
 Starting with macOS Catalina, Laptops either require a fake ambient light sensor device (`ALS0`) or if the Laptop has one, `ALSD` needs to be enabled for macOS for storing the current brightness/auto-brightness level.
-Otherwise the brightness returns to maximum after each reboot.
+Otherwise, the brightness returns to maximum after each reboot.

 **NOTE**: The official OpenCore package contains a pre-compiled `SSDT-ALS0.aml` under "Docs".
 So in case you're not sure what to do you could also use it instead.